 Figure 8.13.
 WFD fish classifications in the Foyle system

 In addition to directed WFD fish surveillance monitoring the Loughs Agency has collated other suitable fishery data collected from 2005-2009 and derived WFD fish classifications from this.
-Example of this data is outlined below for both catchments.
+An example of this data is outlined below.